Michiel1992/voltstarP/PRIVACY_POLICY.md

 ## Children's Privacy

-MyStar is not intended for use by children under 13 years of age.
+Voltstar is not intended for use by children under 13 years of age.
 We do not knowingly collect personal information from children under 13.

 ## Changes to This Privacy Policy